 Many people often wonder what the paralegal/legal assistant definition is.
-While often confused, paralegal and legal assistant jobs are two distinct, but necessary, parts of any law firm.
+While often confused, paralegal and legal assistant jobs are two distinct but necessary parts of any law firm.

-A legal assistant’s job is primarily in an administrative role and doesn’t require formal training or certification.
+A legal assistant’s job is primarily administrative and doesn’t require formal training or certification.
 A legal assistant or secretary may answer phones, schedule appointments, provide customer service, transcribe reports or meetings and provide general office and administrative duties as required.
 Legal assistants are considered a more junior position than paralegals and can allow someone to gain vital experience in the field before becoming a paralegal.

 Because of these responsibilities, paralegals in Ontario must pass an examination and be certified by the Law Society of Upper Canada.
 There are paralegal and legal assistants courses like that at Cestar College that are accredited by the Law Society of Upper Canada that will allow you to pass this exam.

 In summary, while both legal assistants and paralegals play a key role in law firms, paralegal jobs are significantly more complex.
 They can often encompass that of a legal assistant while including additional duties on top.
 Legal assistants are limited to administrative and general office duties, while paralegals often work closely with lawyers on their present cases.